 Wedding Photography at Woolwich Town Hall/Greenwich Register Office

-The wedding venue lies on the corner of Wellington Street (B210) and Market Street and has entrances on both.
+The wedding venue lies on Wellington Street (B210) and Market Street and has entrances on both.
 The town hall is generally accessed by the Wellington street entrance though.

 Ready to Book Your Wedding Photographer for Woolwich Town Hall/Greenwich Register Office?